 If your business has recently become profitable, you may be considering reinvesting your earnings to drive development.

 Reinvesting happens when net profits — the income left over after all operating costs and overhead are paid — are retained and invested in activities or expenses that aim to increase the value of the business.
 Reinvesting also can refer to a cash payout to shareholders in the form of a dividend.

 Small business owners usually are concerned with using net profits to increase the value of the company over time.
 As a business expense, reinvested income isn’t taxable.

 Where to Reinvest Your Profits

-The decision isn’t always so clear-cut regarding where you should be putting your profits to work.
+It isn’t always clear where you should be putting your profits to work.
 Depending on your business’s growth stage, you may be better served by starting small and upgrading your website’s servers and hosting.
 Or it may be wiser to hire a high-level employee or even purchase one of your competitor’s assets outright.

 - Marketing and Advertising